UrbanCode/Templates-UCD/WebSphere-Portal/componenttemplates/README.md

 1. Database Transfer from Derby to DB2
 2. Create a Cluster with remote Deployment Manager and node

+Be sure to go thorugh and check the component/environment/resource properties.

 ## Brief Description of Component Template Processes
 1. **Portal+Configuration+Wizard_templ**
   - **Add Additional node to cluster with DB2 drivers**